karyno [at] rutgers.edu

-- EJB Fact Sheet—This is for use as a handout to visitors who want more information about the Bloustein School (updated Spring 2021)
+- EJB Fact Sheet—This is for use as a handout to visitors who want more information about the Bloustein School (updated Fall 2022)

-- Bloustein Folders—The school has a supply of Bloustein School folders that can be used for events.
+- Bloustein Folders—The school has a limited supply of Bloustein School folders that can be used for events.
 These are distributed by the Office of Student and Academic Services.
-Please contact Steve Weston (sdweston [at] rutgers.edu) to arrange for the number of folders you need.
+Please contact Steve Weston (sdweston [at] rutgers.edu) to arrange for what you need.

 - AICP Certification Maintenance Credits: If you are a faculty, staff member, or student group at the Bloustein School, or are co-hosting an event with the Bloustein School and wish to have an event submitted for AICP (American Institute for Certified Planners) credits, please send the information below to Karyn Olsen (karyno [at] rutgers.edu).
 If you are a Rutgers University entity (New Brunswick, Newark or Camden) seeking to become a licensed provider of AICP events under the Bloustein School license, please contact Karyn Olsen (karyno [at] rutgers.edu) for instructions on how to proceed.

 - date including start and end time of event